 Gamma Phi Beta

-The object of this organization shall be to fulfill, as an individual chapter, the object of Gamma Phi Beta Sorority, Inc.: to develop the highest type of womanhood through education, social life, and service to country and humanity.
+To develop the highest type of womanhood through education, social life, and service to country and humanity.

-The purpose of this club is to promote multicultural interaction and comradery through soccer.
+To promote multicultural interaction and comradery through soccer.

 International Student Organization (ISO)